Kimkyoungrul/eTrice-with-Scenario-Based-Multi-core-Multi-tasking/README.md

 Line 26

 <pre><code>
-#define MULCCS 0.75 //It is now performing at three-quarters of the basic constraints.
+#define MULCCS 0.75 // Now, It is performing at three-quarters of the basic constraints.
 You can modify it to the level you want.
 </code></pre>

 ***